BrickTools/LDrawTools/Readme.md

 ### Using it

-Copy the LDMakeList binary to LDraw's root directory before running it.
+Copy the LDMakeList binary to LDraw's root directory before running it or use the ``--ldraw`` option to specify LDraw's root directory.

 ```
 $ LDMakeList -h